Are you a single mom? Single mom by choice? What advice do you give women thinking of having a baby on her own?

 Have a baby!

 Here's the thing with babies.
 You have no idea how much you will love them.
 I know one or two moms who will occasionally say they wish they didn't have kids.
 Or so many kids.
 I appreciate that.
 Totally human.
 But 99% of the moms I know will tell you:

 Your love for your baby will blow your fucking mind.
 You think you have been in love with men.
 You think you love your family.
 You think you love Patrick Dempsey and Sephora.

 Wait until you have a baby.

 Mind = Blown.

 What about waiting around to marry “the one,” or whatever?
 Read my How many divorce stories started with ‘I knew he was the one!'
 Your fertility is finite.
 The years you will have the energy to parent little kids is limited.
 So go ahead and have a kid or three with your really nice boyfriend you're not 100% sure about because, listen — you have no idea how you will feel when you see him changing poopy pants, or when he steps in and takes over when you have crippling postpartum depression and your milk won't come in and you haven't washed your hair for 11 days and he spoons you in bed anyway.

-And that guy who you're waiting for who with whom you imagine you will have that thing when you just connect and really gets it?
-Well, he might just check out and not really be interested in family life start spending long nights at the office/with that really pretty colleague and you have no way of knowing that right now.
-Because he isn't in the picture.
+And that man of your dreams you're waiting for with whom you just instantly connect?
+Well, he might just check out and not really be interested in family life or start spending long nights at the office with that really pretty colleague.
+In short, you have no way of knowing what life with that guy will be like.

 And if there isn't a really nice guy on the scene, well, you are an adult woman and you know the ways you can have a baby.

-Because life is about taking risk.
-Marriage is risk.
-Having babies is risk.
+Because life is about taking risks.
+Marriage is a risk.
+Having babies is a risk.
 There are no guarantees.
 The best things are hard.
 All cliches.
 All true.